 Despite stiff competition from newer hotels over the last decade, the Park Hyatt Tokyo's New York Bar is still the place for live jazz in the city.35/35

 Japan: Best time to go

 Japan is a year-round destination with a long ski season in the winter months, and escape from the heat in the Japan Alps in the summer months.
 It will be hot and humid from the wettest month of June through to September and several typhoons hit Japan every year over these months.
 Spring and autumn are the most popular times to travel for cherry blossom and ‘koyo’ leaf viewing.
 Expect scattered showers in spring but it is generally warm, and the autumn is warmer than the UK.

-Several airlines offer direct flights to Tokyo Narita airport which is 70km from the city.
-Haneda airport, which is nearer, has recently opened up slots for early morning international arrivals and departures.
+Several airlines offer direct flights from London to Tokyo Narita airport which is 70 kilometres from the city.
+Haneda airport, which is nearer, has slots for early morning international arrivals and departures.
 Various regional airports can be reached by flying indirect on European and Asian carriers.

 British, American and western European passport holders do not require a visa for a stay of up to 90 days in Japan.
 Passports must have at least 2 blank pages and be valid for 6 months after your return from Japan.
 Other passport holders please check the Japan National Tourism Organisations list here: www.japan.travel/en/plan/visa-info

 It is your responsibility to ensure that you have the appropriate visa(s) for your trip.